senemaktas/Python-Programming/README.md

 # Python-Coding
 It includes coding of various algorithms and examples,tricks with Python programming language.

-There are examples with Flask, which is the Python Web Framework.

 To run Python programs on the Linux terminal:
 - Open termnal `CTRL+ALT+T`
 - Update the packages list: `sudo apt update`
 - Install Python3 : `sudo apt-get install python3`